frcepeda/LetsCrate/README.md

 ==================

-To use this program, you need to create an account at [Let's Crate](http://letscrate.com) and to install Typhoeus.
-You can do that with `gem install typhoeus`.
+To use this program, you need to create an account at [Let's Crate](http://letscrate.com) and to install Typhoeus, as well as JSON.
+You can do that with `gem install typhoeus; gem install json` in your command line.

 The first time you run it, you have to use the "-l" switch with your login information.
 It will then ask you if you want to save the credentials at ~/.config/letscrate/config so you